sreeprathap/Local-food-wastage-Management-System/README.md

 ## Technologies Used
 - Python 3
 - Streamlit for web app interface
-- SQLite for database management
+- MySQL Workbench for database management
 - Pandas for data processing and analysis

 ## Installation